SlimeVR/SlimeVR-Rust/README.md

 ## Project Structure
-A monorepo stores mutliple librares all in one git repo.
-This monorepo contains:
+A monorepo stores mutliple librares and apps all in one git repo.
+This one contains:

 * [SlimeVR Overlay](overlay/): An OpenVR Overlay that displays the skeletal model of